-Makassar city, also known as Ujung Padang, is the capital of South Sulawesi and serve as an important hub with the Makassar airport serving international and domestic flights.
+Makassar city, also known as Ujung Padang, is the capital of South Sulawesi and serve as an important hub its airport serving international and domestic flights.
 Here is a guide to this city, which serves as a springboard to southern Sulawesi and beyond.
 Mostly travelers come here for shopping and eating before heading off to remote places in Sulawesi like Tana Toraja or to various beautiful diving sites like Wakatobi National Park.

 Where is it